Sudden death (sport): Judo

 In the case of a tie in competition judo, the match proceeds to Golden Score, another form of Sudden Death.
 Sudden Death in competition Judo consists of a 5 minutes long match, during which the first competitor to achieve a score is awarded the match.
 Penalties in Judo award points to the other competitor, making fair-play of absolute importance.
 If no victor is decided in Golden Score, the match is decided based on a Referee's Decision.
 A Referee's Decision is a vote amongst the Referee and both Judges of the match.

+Kabaddi

+Kabaddi features a "golden raid" towards the end of its tiebreaking process, in which certain rules are modified to encourage point-scoring, and the team that scores first wins.

 Kho-kho

-Kho-kho incorporates a unique tiebreaker (known as "Minimum Chase") related to sudden death: each team gets an additional turn to score, and the team that scores its first point faster wins.
+Kho-kho incorporates a unique tiebreaker (known as a Minimum Chase) related to sudden death: each team gets an additional turn to score, and the team that scores its first point faster wins.
 (For example, if one team scores its first point in 34 seconds during its Minimum Chase additional turn, and then the other team scores its first point in 35 seconds during its additional turn, then the first team wins.)